yingweiwo

 ADME/Pharmacokinetics

-Pharmacokinetics (PK) in Preclinical Species[1]
+Pharmacokinetics (PK) in preclinical animal models [1]

-Test compounds were typically formulated as solutions in saline.
-Fasted male Sprague–Dawley rats were given either an iv dose of test compound solution via a cannula implanted in the femoral vein (n = 2) or a po dose by gavage (n = 3).
-Serial blood samples were collected at 5 (iv only), 15, and 30 min and at 1, 2, 4, 6, 8, 24, and 48 h postdose.
-Plasma was collected by centrifugation, and plasma concentrations of test compound were determined by LC–MS/MS following protein precipitation with acetonitrile.
+Test compounds are usually prepared as physiological saline solutions.
+Fasted male Sprague-Dawley rats are administered the test compound solution via intravenous injection (n = 2) or gavage (n = 3) via femoral vein cannulation.
+Serial blood samples are collected at 5 minutes (intravenous injection only), 15 minutes and 30 minutes after administration, and at 1, 2, 4, 6, 8, 24 and 48 hours after administration.
+Plasma is collected by centrifugation and proteins are precipitated with acetonitrile.
+The concentration of the test compound in plasma is determined by liquid chromatography-tandem mass spectrometry (LC-MS/MS).

 Toxicity/Toxicokinetics